Gabriel Zakuani: Peterborough United

 Gabriel Zakuani was then sent to Peterborough United on a three-month loan.
 On 25 November 2008, it was confirmed that he would make his loan move permanent when the transfer window re-opened on 1 January 2009, for a fee in the region of £375,000.

 On 8 July 2012, Zakuani was given captaincy of Peterborough United, where he would succeed Grant McCann.
 On 12 November 2012, he was transfer listed and fined following a breach of club discipline following a night out in Peterborough.
 Zakuani wrote on Twitter, explaining: "I went out on a weekend whether there's no midweek game, those that know me know I don't drink or smoke, I was up at 8am for church the next day."
 He was later taken off the transfer list and had his fine repealed.
 As a result of not being transfer list, Zakuani was available for the next match.
 Zakuani says the incident changed his attitude, and he vowed to stay behind more in training.

 At the end of the 2012–13 season, which resulted in Peterborough United relegation, Zakuani was placed on the transfer list for the second time after rejecting a three-year contract with the club, due to his increasing international commitment.

-Kalloni
+AEL Kalloni

-On 2 January 2014, Zakuani signed a contract with Kalloni, who are competing in Superleague Greece, the top flight of Greek football.
+On 2 January 2014, Zakuani signed a contract with AEL Kalloni, who are competing in Super league Greece, the top flight of Greek football.